We may earn affiliate commissions for the recommended products. Learn more.

 Supports 5G:

-Yes
+✅ Yes

 Saily is the overall best eSIM for South Africa and comes from the minds behind the leading VPN for speed and security, NordVPN.
-After concluding my in-house tests, Saily excelled in all areas, including speeds, coverage, functionality, and cost effectiveness.
+After concluding my in-house tests, Saily excelled in all areas, including speed, coverage, functionality, and cost effectiveness.

-Activation process: You need to download the Saily app to activate the eSIM; the process is pretty straightforward.
+Activation process.
+You need to download the Saily app to activate the eSIM; the process is pretty straightforward.
 You can reach Saily through multiple customer support channels, including 24/7 live chat and email.

 Check out our Saily review to learn more about this eSIM service.